The story of ThorCap

 Since the first ThorCap was tested on my BSA, a large number of vintage motorcycles and cars from different brands and ignition systems have been driven tested with customized variants of the ThorCap successfully.

-Many miles have been driven with the condenser over the past four years without any problems.
+Many miles have been driven with the condenser over the past two years without any problems.

 My BSA M33 from 1954